abasener/BudgetApp/README.md

 # BudgetApp
-This is a program in progress to track expenses, bills, saving, and income with fun metrics around tracking metadata.
+This program is a budget app with python.
+It tracks spending, savings, and bills